US Office of Foreign Assets Control (OFAC)

 What is the US Office of Foreign Assets Control (OFAC)?

-The US Office of Foreign Assets Control (OFAC) is a branch of the US Department of the Treasury responsible for administering and enforcing sanctions that are imposed by either the United States or the United Nations.
+The meaning of US Office of Foreign Assets Control (OFAC) is a branch of the US Department of the Treasury responsible for administering and enforcing sanctions that are imposed by either the United States or the United Nations.
 OFAC operates in support of national security, foreign policy, and economic objectives.
 The agency works to combat terrorism, advance global human rights efforts, promote regional stability, prevent money laundering and illicit financing activity, and address other threats posed by foreign entities.

 OFAC carries out its mission through issuing regulations referred to as "economic sanctions".
 Sanctions are essentially penalties imposed on a particular target or country which can come in many forms such as trade embargoes, asset freezes, travel restrictions, financial prohibitions, and more.
 OFAC also monitors and attempts to prevent violations of these sanctions.
 When violations are identified, OFAC pursues appropriate action including civil or criminal penalties.

-OFAC works closely with other government agencies such as the US Department of Justice, Customs and Border Protection, the State Department, and foreign governments in order to maximize its enforcement efforts.
+OFAC works closely with other government agencies such as the US Department of Justice, Customs and Border Protection, the State Department and foreign governments in order to maximize its enforcement efforts.
 The agency also provides public outreach services which include education on current restrictions, assistance programs that provide guidance on compliance requirements, and resources for those affected by sanctions program restrictions.

 The work done by OFAC is critical to ensuring that US foreign policy objectives are met while protecting our national security interests.
 By using economic measures such as sanctions against hostile actors, OFAC helps protect American citizens from terrorist threats and other illegal activities.
 In addition, by raising awareness about compliance requirements and providing assistance to those affected by sanctions programs, OFAC helps ensure that US foreign policy objectives are achieved in a fair and effective manner.